Real Estate Tax Benefits

 The new tax law, Tax Cuts and Jobs Act (TCJA), gives property owners several tax benefits.
 The new law expands tax brackets, so that the long-term capital gains rate of 0%, 15%, and 20% — have higher limits.
 The 15% bracket has a much higher limit, going from $418,400 in 2017 to $500,000 in 2018 for a single taxpayer.
 Thus, more wealthy Americans can avoid the top long-term capital gains rate of 20%

-Although the TCJA imposes new limits on deducting mortgage interest on a personal residence, and state and property taxes, including other local taxes, those limitations only apply to property for personal use.
-If there is any personal use of the property, then the limitations may apply to the portion allocable to personal use.
+Although the TCJA imposes new limits on deducting mortgage interest on a personal residence, and state and property taxes, including other local taxes, those limits only apply to property for personal use, not for rental properties or other business uses.
+If there is both business and personal use of the property, then the limits apply to the portion allocable to personal use.

 Additionally, an expanded use of the §179 deduction is increased to $1 million, starting in 2018, and the deduction can be applied to property improvements for property placed in service after 2017 and if the improvements were made after the building was put to use.